lisaolson/higher_level_programming/README.md

 # High Level Programming
-This repo contains a series of projects I completed primarily in Python3 at Holberton School.
+This repo contains a series of projects I completed primarily in Python3.
 Also included are projects designed in bash, MySQL, and JavaScript

 ### Concepts
 - Object Oriented Programming